Nithesraa/Sheets-Status-Mailer/README.md

-Google Sheets Email Dashboard
+# Google Sheets Email Dashboard

-A modern, intuitive admin dashboard designed for seamless email management and real-time status tracking, fully powered by Google Sheets integration.
+A simple admin dashboard for managing and sending emails, with status tracking powered by Google Sheets integration.

-✨ Key Features
+## Features

-Live Data Sync: Instantly fetches user information and email statuses directly from Google Sheets for up-to-date management.
+- Fetches user data and email status from Google Sheets

-Smart Email Controls: Admins can send emails only when a user's status is Completed, ensuring workflow accuracy and preventing mistakes.
+- Admin can send emails only when status is **Completed**

-Status-Based Actions: Effortlessly filter, select, and manage users based on their current status.

-Responsive UI: Enjoy a clean, mobile-friendly interface that adapts beautifully to any device.

-Easy Customization: Modify components and logic to fit your unique workflow.
+- Status-based controls for sending and selecting users
+- Responsive, easy-to-use dashboard interface

-⚙️ Prerequisites
+## Prerequisites
-Before you begin, make sure you have:

-Node.js (version 16 or higher recommended)
+- Node.js (v16+ recommended)

-Google Sheets API credentials (for secure integration)
+- Google Sheets API credentials

-Yarn or npm (choose your preferred package manager)
+- (Optional) Yarn or npm

-🚀 Getting Started
+## Getting Started
-Follow these steps to launch your dashboard:

-1. Clone the Repository
+1. **Clone the repository:**
-bash
+'''
 git clone https://github.com/yourusername/google-sheets-email-dashboard.git
 cd google-sheets-email-dashboard
+'''

-2. Install Dependencies
+2. **Install dependencies:**
-bash
-# Using npm
+'''
 npm install

-# Or using yarn
+or
 yarn install
-3. Configure Environment Variables
-Duplicate .env.example and rename it to .env.
+'''

+3. **Set up environment variables:**
+'''
-Open .env and enter your Google Sheets API keys, Sheet ID, and any other required configuration.
+- Copy `.env.example` to `.env` and fill in your Google Sheets API keys and other config.
+'''

-4. Start the Development Server bash
+4. **Run the development server:**
-# Using npm
+'''
 npm start

-# Or using yarn
+or
 yarn start
-The dashboard will be available at http://localhost:3000 (or your configured port).
+'''

-5. Build for Production
+5. **Build for production:**
-bash
-# Using npm
+'''
 npm run build

-# Or using yarn
+or
 yarn build
-This will generate optimized production-ready files.
+'''

-🗂️ Project Structure
+## Project Structure
-Folder/File	Purpose
-/src	React frontend source code (UI, components, styles) /backend	Node.js backend (API endpoints, business logic) /google_sheets.py	Python script for Google Sheets integration and automation 🎨 Customization Guide
+'''
+- `/src` — React frontend source code
+- `/backend` — Node.js backend (if present)
-Google Sheets Integration:
+- `/google_sheets.py` — Google Sheets integration script
+'''

+## Customization
+'''
-Update your Sheet ID and API credentials in the .env file for secure, personalized access.
+- Update the Google Sheets ID and API credentials in your `.env` file.

-UI Components:
-Tweak or extend the dashboard’s look and feel by editing files in /src/components.

-Backend Logic:
-If you need to add custom endpoints or business rules, modify the code in /backend.

-Automation Scripts:
-Enhance data handling or automate tasks via /google_sheets.py.

-💡 Tips & Best Practices
-Protect your credentials: Never commit sensitive API keys to version control.

-Use environment variables: Store all configuration in .env for easy updates and security.

-Mobile-first design: The dashboard is responsive, but you can further tailor breakpoints in the CSS.

-🤝 Contributing & Support
-Questions?
-Open an issue on the repository for help or feature requests.

-Want to contribute?
-Fork the repo and submit a pull request with your improvements.

-Empower your admin workflow with a beautiful, robust dashboard—customizable to your needs and always in sync with Google Sheets!
+- Modify UI components in `/src/components` as needed.
+'''

+---

+*For questions or contributions, please open an issue or submit a pull request.*